MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/pim/attribute-based-product-configurator.md

 ## Set attribute-based sales prices for the product model version

-The final step is to specify attribute-based sales prices for the product model version.
-To do this:
+The final step is to specify attribute-based sales prices for the product model version. <!-- KFM: Can we add a couple of sentences that mention what we are doing here and why? --> To do this:

 1. Go to  **Product information management \> Products \> Product configuration models**.
 1. Select the target product configuration model.